qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 Optimized Data Structures:</br>
 **Defragmentation:** Storage for multitenant workloads is more optimized and scales better.</br>
-**On-Disk Payload:** You can now store less frequently used data on disk, rather than in RAM.</br>
+**On-Disk Payload Index:** Store less frequently used data on disk, rather than in RAM.</br>
-**UUID Support:** Additional data types for payload can result in significant memory savings.
+**UUID for Payload Index:** Additional data types for payload can result in big memory savings.

 Improved Query API:</br>
 **GroupBy Endpoint:** Use this query method to group results by a certain payload field.</br>